vault-thirteen/Fast-CGI/ReadMe.md

 ## Structure

-Structure of this repository is very simple.
+The structure of this repository is quite simple.

 * [DOC](doc) folder contains the documentation.
-* ...

-TODO
+* [SRC](src) folder contains the library for Go language.